Bill Bailey: Music

 In February 2007, Bailey appeared twice with the BBC Concert Orchestra and Anne Dudley in a show entitled Cosmic Shindig.
-Performed in the Colosseum in Watford on 24 February and in the Queen Elizabeth Hall on 26 February, the show contained orchestrally accompanied versions of many of Bailey's previously performed songs, an exploration of the instruments of the orchestra and a number of new pieces of music.
+Performed in the Colosseum in Watford on 24 February and in the Queen Elizabeth Hall on 26 February, the show contained orchestrally accompanied versions of many of Bailey's previously performed songs, an exploration of the instruments of the orchestra, and a number of new pieces of music.
 The Queen Elizabeth Hall performance was broadcast on BBC Radio 3 on 16 March 2007 as a part of Comic Relief 2007.

 Bailey had planned to put himself forward as Britain's Eurovision entry in 2008, as a result of several fan petitions encouraging him to do so.

 In October 2008, he performed Bill Bailey's Remarkable Guide to the Orchestra at the Royal Albert Hall with the BBC Concert Orchestra, conducted by Anne Dudley.

 In November 2009, he was a guest on Private Passions, the biographical music discussion programme on BBC Radio 3.

-In July 2011, Bailey performed at the Sonisphere Festival in Knebworth, headlining the Saturn Stage.
+In July 2011, Bailey performed at the Sonisphere Festival in Knebworth, headlining on the Saturn Stage.
 He released an album, In Metal, using songs played at Sonisphere, later that year.

 In June 2014, The Music House for Children announced Bailey would become their patron alongside Sophie Ellis-Bextor in celebration of their 20th anniversary.

 On 13 September 2025 Bailey made his debut at the BBC Proms, with a performance of "The Typewriter" by Leroy Anderson.
 He later introduced the traditional rendition of "Auld Lang Syne", from the Royal Albert Hall Organ, with phrases from Bach's "Toccata and Fugue" and "The Final Countdown" by Europe.
+In the same month he presented a series of the BBC podcast Eras about the band Queen.